-But it wou'd be tedious to refer to all the Similes, fince there is fcarce a Page but has one or more very well adapted to the heightning of the Subject.
+But it wou'd be tedious to refer to all the Similes, since there is scarce a Page but has one or more very well adapted to the heightning of the Subject.

-Her Speeches to him, allowing now and then for fome Potrachisms are natural and pathetique enough, expressing her Eagerness of Desire, as p.
+Her Speeches to him, allowing now and then for fome Petrachisms are natural and pathetique enough; expressing her Eagerness of Desire, as p.
 8.